BrianCharapata/booksearch/README.md

 that have your search criteria.
 The listing will list the author of each book and other important data about each book.

-## The applications Technical listing
+## The Technical listing
 + Javascript
 + CCS
 + HTML
 + Accessing a JSON database 'Open Library'

+## Possible Future Additions to Program
++ Add a second JSON database which will display possible book purchases.
++ Display small graphic of each book listed.